Average-Case Matrix Discrepancy: Asymptotics and Online Algorithms: Introduction

-The work of \cite{ALS-2021-DiscrepancySelfBalancingWalk} proposed an alternative algorithmic idea for the \emph{oblivious} adversarial setting, where the adversarial online vector inputs do not depend on the state (and, in particular, the previous sign choices) of the algorithm.
-They defined a way of choosing random signs $x_t$ that yields a near-optimal discrepancy bound of $O(\sqrt{n} \log(nT))$.
-Unfortunately, it is unclear how to adapt their construction of a ``self-balancing'' random walk formed by the the partial signed sums to the matrix-valued case.
+The work of \cite{ALS-2021-DiscrepancySelfBalancingWalk} we have mentioned above proposed an alternative algorithmic idea for the \emph{oblivious} adversarial setting, where the adversarial online vector inputs do not depend on the state (and, in particular, the previous sign choices) of the algorithm.
+They defined a way of choosing random signs $x_t$ that yields a discrepancy bound that is the same as \cite{BS-2020-OnlineBalancingRandom,BJSS-2020-OnlineVectorBalancingDiscrepancy} except for a logarithmic factor of $\log(nT)$.
+As we discuss in Remark~\ref{rem:als}, because their argument shows subgaussianity of the partial sums generated by the algorithm, their approach can be used for matrix discrepancy, but the MHC algorithm gives a slightly better bound.
+The related algorithm of \cite{LSS-2021-GaussianFixedPointWalk}, treats a different but similar problem in a similar way.
+Finally, \cite{KRR-2023-OnlineDiscrepancyMinimization} shows that an optimal bound of $O(\sqrt{\log T})$ can be achieved against an oblivious adversary (again via subgaussianity of the partial sums), but only by an inefficient online algorithm.
+It remains an open problem whether the same can be achieved in polynomial time.

-The only prior work we are aware of that attempts to extend these ideas to the matrix case is that of \cite{Zouzias-2011-MatrixHyperbolicCosine}, which describes Algorithm~\ref{alg:mhc} and provides a general analysis.
+The only prior work we are aware of that explicitly attempts to extend these ideas to the matrix case is that of \cite{Zouzias-2011-MatrixHyperbolicCosine}, which describes Algorithm~\ref{alg:mhc} and provides a general analysis.
 However, the application of their main result (Theorem 4 of \cite{Zouzias-2011-MatrixHyperbolicCosine}) in our setting is weaker; in the setting of Theorem~\ref{thm:mhc}, that analysis would only show that Algorithm~\ref{alg:mhc} produces a signing with

+the same as achieved by random signs per \eqref{eq:random-signs}.
+In particular, once $T \gg n$ this analysis is severely suboptimal.
 We also remark that a similar potential function on matrices was used, albeit only as a proof technique, by \cite{SV-2013-CovarianceEstimation2Moments}.